spel-uchile/SUCHAI-Flight-Software/README.md

 ## Installation Notes

-SUCHAI flight software is designed to run in multiple embedded architectures using FreeRTOS.
-It is also ported to Linux for easy debugging.
+SUCHAI flight software was designed to run in multiple embedded architectures using FreeRTOS.
+It was also ported to Linux to facilitate the development and debugging.
-Currently it have been tested in the following OS/Architectures :
+Currently, it has been tested in the following OS/Architectures :

 * ArchLinux x86_64
 * Manjaro x86_64